Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 You can find Yerevan Pandok at a couple of locations but the one I typically go to is at 5 Amiryan in downtown Yerevan.

-Have an Evening Out at 2nd Floor or Epicure
+Have an Evening Out at the EVN cafe & drink house or at Epicure

 For the rest of the night, I suggest getting out and enjoying the city!

 My two favorite places to visit in Yerevan for drinks are Epicure.
-The two bar/restaurants are not that far from each other so you can definitely hit up both without an issue.
+The two bars/restaurants are not that far from each other so you can definitely hit up both without an issue.

-2nd Floor is a bar that is exactly as it states- on the 2nd floor.
-They are part vinyl shop and part restaurant/bar.
+EVN Cafe & Drink House is a bar that is exactly as it states – Cafe & Drink House.
 They have a killer avocado salad and hearty soups… but also serve incredible wine and the overall atmosphere is just unparalleled to other places you may visit in Yerevan.

-I usually spend a lot of time at 2nd floor when I am in Yerevan and it will always be an essential part of my Yerevan itinerary.
+I usually spend a lot of time at the EVN cafe & drink house when I am in Yerevan and it will always be an essential part of my Yerevan itinerary.

 Epicure is my other favorite hangout and, thankfully, they do not allow smoking inside.
 I work from this cafe and restaurant often but I also stick around for the late evening, too.